RithikPorandla/ClearTermsAI/README.md

 - Informational only — **not legal advice**.
 - Evidence quotes are taken verbatim from the policy text.
 - Your API key is stored locally in `chrome.storage.local`.

-## Need Help?
-Open an issue on GitHub and we’ll help you get set up.

----
-© 2026 ClearTerms AI